uschpc/documentation-public/discovery_user_guide.md

 To make it easier to start testing, your project directory is available on a read-only basis to `discovery.usc.edu`

 ###  Scratch directory
 Your can find your scratch directory at

-    /scratch/<user_name>
+`/scratch/<user_name>`

 /scratch is a high-performance parallel file system, you can run IO intensive jobs directly from /scratch.
-No quota is currently enforced on /scratch.
+No quota will be enforced on /scratch.
 There's no backup of any sort on /scratch.

 ### Storage Summary
 |PATH|Quota|No. File quota|High Performance IO|